 Thrifting Is on the Rise, and a New Store May Be Opening Near You

 Although three out of 20 Americans may seem like a low number for those who visit secondhand stores, there's evidence that suggests that thrifting in general is on the rise.
-Based on stats from the Association of Resale Professionals, the number of new thrift and consignment stores has grown over the past two years by about 25,000 stores!
-(If Macklemore's homage to thrifting came out earlier, we'd suspect that it had a part in encouraging the spike.)
-Interestingly, the non-profit sector has seen the most growth with stores like the Brown Elephant, Goodwill, and Salvation Army.
+Based on stats from NARTS, the number of resale stores has grown approximately 7% a year over the past two years.
+(Could Macklemore's homage to thrifting have played a part in encouraging the spike?)
+Now, the U.S. has more than 25,000 resale, consignment, and nonprofit resale shops.

 Buy Secondhand, Help Save the Planet